GATECH-EIC/ShiftAddLLM/README.md

 #### Acc. model

-The weights quantized in Acc. mode are stored in fp16 and converted into a format that complies with the official huggingface interface.
+The weights quantized in Acc. mode are stored in fp16 and are formatted to comply with the official Huggingface interface.

-To use it, you can directly call the huggingface API (warning: the weight size here is the same as the original weight, just as a verification of the quantization result)
+To use these weights, you can directly call the Huggingface API (note: the weight size here is the same as the original weight, serving as a verification of the quantization result).

 ```python
 # Load model directly